 The Village of Villa Park Code Enforcement Department is dedicated to ensuring the public safety, health and welfare of the Village by serving and assisting the community through the enforcement of the adopted building, zoning, and property maintenance codes.

 • County and State Agencies, such as health departments, child and family services and highway departments.

-• Village Departments, such as Fire, Police, Building, Planning & Zoning, Public Works, Engineering, Legal, Board, and Commission members.
+• Village Departments, such as Fire, Police, Building, Planning & Zoning, Public Works, and Engineering.

 • Community Members and Resources, such as senior service organizations, economic development commissions, mortgage companies, businesses, neighborhood groups, and residents.